-Cyberarrow and Mobily announced a strategic partnership for CyberArrow’s AI-Powered GRC at Black Hat 2023
+CyberArrow and Mobily announced a strategic partnership for CyberArrow’s AI-powered GRC at Black Hat 2023

 PHOTO

-RIYADH, Saudi Arabia--(BUSINESS WIRE/AETOSWire)-- In a groundbreaking collaboration, Mobily, one of the largest telecom companies in Saudi Arabia, and CyberArrow, a leading UAE-based Compliance Automation Platform and Cyber Security Awareness Platform provider, proudly announced their strategic partnership at Black Hat 2023.
+In a groundbreaking collaboration, Mobily, one of the largest telecom companies in Saudi Arabia, and CyberArrow, a leading UAE based Compliance Automation Platform and Cyber Security Awareness Platform provider, proudly announced their strategic partnership at Black Hat 2023.
 This partnership marks a significant step towards revolutionizing the approach to compliance in the Kingdom of Saudi Arabia.

-The announcement cements Mobily as a strategic partner using CyberArrow's AI-Powered GRC to boost cybersecurity compliance in the region.
-CyberArrow's latest AI GRC was featured at the center of Black Hat 2023.
+The announcement made, solidifies Mobily as a strategic partner utilizing CyberArrow's AI-Powered Governance, Risk, and Compliance (GRC) solution to enhance cyber security compliance in the region.
+CyberArrow‘s latest AI GRC offering was showcased at the heart of Black Hat 2023.

 Key Highlights of the Strategic Partnership

 The strategic partnership between CyberArrow and Mobily is a dynamic collaboration aimed at reshaping the landscape of cyber security and compliance in Saudi Arabia.
-As a strategic partner, Mobily helps organizations across Saudi Arabia enhance compliance processes and streamline governance, risk, and compliance by utilizing CyberArrow's AI-Powered GRC.
+Mobily, as a strategic partner, helps organizations across Saudi Arabia to enhance their compliance processes and steamline governance, risk and compliance by utilizing CyberArrow's AI-Powered GRC.

 This collaboration goes beyond physical presence; it symbolizes a shared vision for transformative advancements in compliance.
 The strategic partnership is designed to provide organizations in Saudi Arabia with intelligent solutions for navigating the complexities of cyber security and compliance with unprecedented efficiency.